-Hydroelectric: Surface waters in Mono County provide valuable habitat for aquatic and, terrestrial and insect species as well as enhancing the visual quality of the surrounding landscape.
-The protection of these waters is of paramount importance, both for species the sustenance of the biota directly or indirectly dependent on such resources, and for the support of the recreational economy based on those resources.
-Certain streams in Mono County flowing east from the Sierra Nevada are already extensively diverted for hydroelectric power or to supply water for export.
+Hydroelectric: Surface waters in Mono County provide valuable habitat for aquatic and terrestrial species as well as enhancing the visual quality of the surrounding landscape.
+The protection of these waters is of paramount importance, both for species directly or indirectly dependent on such resources, and for the support of the recreational economy.
+Certain streams in Mono County are already extensively diverted for hydroelectric power or to supply water for export.
 The environmental damage done by water diversions to riparian plant communities, wildlife, fisheries, and recreational and visual resources can be severe.
 County policies are directed toward restoring damage that has already occurred, preventing additional damage from occurring, and minimizing unacceptable change to stream environments.